tidymodels/extratests/tests/testthat/_snaps/parsnip-survival-censoring-model.md

       predict(alt_obj, time = 100)
     Condition
       Error in `predict()`:
       !
-Don't know how to predict with a censoring model of type: reverse_km
+Don't know how to predict with a censoring model of type reverse_km.